kbase/execution_engine2/README.md

 # CronJobs/Reaper Scripts

+* Notifications are sent to the #ee_notifications slack channel

 ### PurgeBadJobs
 * Cronjobs are copied in and launched via the Dockerfile
 * There are cronjobs configured in /etc/cron.d/ee2_cronjobs